urhprimozic/gofi/README.md

-# Irreducable representations gradient search
+# Gradient Optimisation For Ireducable representations
 ### Implementacija ideje Urbana Jezernika

 We have a model